IBM/alexa-skill-watson-assistant/README.md

 Use the `Test` tab in the Amazon developer console.

-Use the slider to enable your skill for testing.
+Use the drop-down to enable your skill for testing in `Development`.
 You can type or talk and test the skill in the test UI.

 > Once enabled, you can run the sample via Alexa enabled devices, or the [Echo simulator](https://echosim.io/).